Research funders' policies

 The RCUK Policy on Open Access applies to peer-reviewed research papers, which acknowledge Research Council funding.
-To comply, you can choose the ‘green’ route by uploading your Accepted Manuscript in Pure, or the ‘gold’ route by claiming costs from our RCUK Block Grant.
+To comply, you can choose the ‘green’ route by uploading your Accepted Manuscript in Pure, or in the case of fully open access journals, the ‘gold’ route is available by claiming costs from our RCUK Block Grant.

 Ensure you have acknowledged the funding that supported the research in your paper in the format: “This work was supported by the Natural Environment Research Council [grant number].”
 If applicable, include a statement on how the underlying research materials can be accessed.

 See further details on RCUK Open Access Policy compliance.

 EU (Horizon 2020)

 Following the Open Access Pilot in selected EU FP7 programmes, the European Commission (EC) now requires open access to all peer reviewed research articles resulting from Horizon 2020 project funding.
 You should include any associated costs in your EU grant applications.